Run It!: Chart performance

 "Run It!" debuted at number 92 on the Billboard Hot 100 in the issue dated August 27, 2005.
 After eight weeks on the chart, the song entered the top ten at number eight on October 22, 2005, receiving the airplay gainer title.
 It gained the airplay title again in the following week, climbing to number two on the chart, where it stalled for a month.
 On November 26, 2005, "Run It!" peaked on the Billboard Hot 100 at number one, becoming Brown's first number one single on the chart, and making him the third youngest solo artist to top the chart, behind only Stevie Wonder and Peggy March, and the fourth youngest overall.
 That same week, the song was also at the top of the US Hot R&B/Hip-Hop Songs and the US Radio Songs.
 Two weeks later, it topped the US Pop Songs chart.
 The song remained on top of the Hot 100 for five weeks, becoming his longest lasting number one single on the chart.
-It was certified 3x multi-platinum by the Recording Industry Association of America (RIAA) for shipments of three million copies.
+It was certified 5x multi-platinum by the Recording Industry Association of America (RIAA) for shipments of five million copies.

 "Run It!" debuted and peaked at number one on the Australian Singles Chart in the issue dated January 29, 2006.
 The song remained at the top of the chart for three non-consecutive weeks and exited after fifteen weeks.
 It earned a gold certification from the Australian Recording Industry Association (ARIA), denoting shipments of 35,000 copies.
 In New Zealand, the song entered the singles chart at number 39 on the week ending January 2, 2006.
 Six weeks later, the song peaked at the top of the chart, where it remained for one month.
 "Run It!" entered the Swiss Singles Chart at number twelve on the week ending February 12, 2006.
 In the next week, it peaked at number five and remained in the top ten for six consecutive weeks.